OUR ADMISSIONS POLICY

 Polaris Charter School is an open enrollment, public school with no tuition for students who are New Hampshire residents.
 However, to be considered for student enrollment, a completed application must be on file with the Polaris Charter School Office by the annual posted deadline for new applications.
 There are no “walk-in” registrations permitted.
 Once a New Hampshire resident is admitted to Polaris Charter School, he/she is guaranteed enrollment for all subsequent elementary years, unless the student voluntarily withdraws or ages out of the school.

 All New Hampshire students who meet the following criteria are eligible to apply.

-The student is six to eleven years old, as of September 30th, in the year of application to Polaris Charter School.
+The student is five to eleven years old, as of September 30th, in the year of application to Polaris Charter School.